Martín Payero: Loan to Boca Juniors

 On 14 July 2022, Payero returned to Argentina to join Boca Juniors on a season-long loan deal.
 On 23 October 2022, the 2022 Argentine Primera División ended with Payero's Boca Juniors winning the league title.

 Udinese

 On 1 September 2023, Payero joined Serie A club Udinese for a fee believed to be £3 million on a four-year contract with the option of a further 12 months.

 Loan to Cremonese

 On 22 August 2025, Payero was loaned by Cremonese, with a conditional obligation to buy.

+Watford

+On 31 July 2026, Payero signed for Championship club Watford on a two-year deal for an undisclosed fee.

 International career

 Payero has previously been called up to train with the Argentina U20 squad.
 He played in all three of Argentina's matches in the 2020 Summer Olympics.